-Some call centers have “VIP” calls that they want to prioritize.
-For example, a particular telephone number is set up for such calls, which get preferential treatment.
-This typically means calls tend to get put through to agents ahead of other calls.
+Some call centers have “VIP” calls they want to prioritize.
+For example, a particular telephone number is set up for such calls and calls to this number receive preferential treatment, e.g. are connected to agents quicker than other calls.

-The only, and correct, way to prioritize the order of how calls are handled is to build in delays for the lower priority calls.
-It is important then at the same time to have agents available to deal with the higher priority calls.
+The only way to influence the handling order of calls is to integrate delays for the lower priority calls.
+At the same time, it is important having agents available to deal with the higher priority calls.

-It's a bit like when you queue to get into a night club, and the doorman puts the red rope in front of you because Beyonce's entourage has just arrived.
+Imagine, you queue to enter a night club.
+Suddenly the doorman puts the red rope in front of you because Beyonce's entourage has just arrived.

-A more accurate analogy would be to imagine a huge DHL or Amazon package depot where the packages have lots of attributes, some of which indicate priority.
-The only way high priority packages get to a truck and a customer earlier than the others is to build appropriate delays into the processing of the lower priority packages.
+A more related analogy is the following: Imagine a huge DHL or Amazon package depot where the packages have lots of attributes, some of which indicate priority.
+The only way high priority packages can get sent to a customer earlier than the others is to build appropriate delays into the processing of the lower priority packages.

-- the delays applied to lower priority calls
+- the delays applied to lower priority calls/packages/folks

-First we'll deal with applying delays to the lower priority calls.
+First, we'll deal with introducing delays to the lower priority calls.

 The order in which calls are processed is almost independent of the selection of agents for calls.
-The only influence that the selection of agents has is that if none are available for a particular call, the call will stay queued (or do whatever the call flow configuration says to do with it).
-But that does not itself change the order in which the calls are processed.
+The only influence that the selection of agents has is that if none are available for a particular call, the call will stay queued (or else - depending on the call flow configuration).
+But that does not change the order in which the calls are processed.

-The main thing to be aware of is that all the timings are specific to EACH call, i.e. time of entry into queue, start of selection of agents, start of attempt to reach an agent, end of attempt to reach an agent, time it left the queue, etc. are all completely dependent on the specific call and have no knowledge of other calls.
-This means that at any time, and for every individual call, the system is working away trying to get the particular call through to the agents based on the selections.
+The main thing to consider is that all the timings are specific to each call, i.e. time of queue entry, start of agent selection, start of attempt to reach an agent, end of attempt to reach an agent, time of queue leave, etc. All these timestamps are dependent on the specific call and have no knowledge of other calls.
+This means that at any time, and for every individual call, the system tries to connect a particular call to the agents based on the selections.

-Here is a configuration of a call flow that will favor the earlier processing of high priority calls:
+Here is a configuration of a call flow that will favor the prioritization of high priority calls:

-The second part is to ensure that agents are more readily available for handling higher priority calls.
+The second part is to ensure that agents are set up to handle higher priority calls.
 Therefore, we have to adjust the selection mechanism for these calls:

-In babelforce manager app, go to Routing & Queuing, click on Queues, select the queue in which you want to define your prioritization and click on edit.
+Head to Routing & Queuing > Queues and select the queue for which you want to define your prioritization.

-Note that in this case, the selections use agent tags, agent groups would also work fine - that is a matter of design choice.
+Now, the only remaining task is to assign the tags we use in the queue selection to the agents.
 The important thing is to ensure that there are sufficient agents to deal with high priority calls.
-It can also make sense to have the low priority agent set be a subset or at least overlap with the high priority agent set.
+It can also make sense to have the low priority agents set be a subset or at least overlap with the high priority agent set.